canonical/ubuntu-pro-client/docs/explanations/apt_messages.md

      timer job, because we need the accurate package names and count.
 That information can only be obtained when running the `apt-get` command.

-     > **Note**
+     ```{note}
-     > This templates will only be produced if some conditions are met.
+     These templates will only be produced if some conditions are met.
 For example,
-     > we only produce expired contract templates if the contracts are indeed expired.
+     we only produce expired contract templates if the contracts are indeed expired.
+     ```

   2. When you run either `apt-get upgrade` or `apt-get dist-upgrade`, the hook searches for these templates and if they exist, they are populated with the right `apt`